mongodb/specifications/source/sessions/snapshot-sessions.rst

 If no value is provided for ``snapshot`` a value of false is implied.
-There are no MongoDatabase, MongoClient or MongoCollection API changes.
+There are no MongoDatabase, MongoClient, or MongoCollection API changes.

-SessionOptions changes
+SessionOptions Changes
 ======================

 ``SessionOptions`` change summary